cossacklabs/product-docs/acra/security-controls/tokenization/_index.md

 ---
-title: Tokenisation
+title: Tokenization
 weight: 4
 ---

 # Tokenization

-Tokenization is a way to transform some sensitive data into pseudo-random representation of same data type.
+Tokenization (also known as tokenisation) is a way to transform some sensitive data into pseudo-random representation of same data type.

 A number (32 or 64 bit signed integer) will remain a number.
 String will be string.